pheede/ArcGIS-Enterprise-Stuff/README.md

 ArcGISStuff
 ===========

-A mixed bag of useful stuff to me.
-Use at your own risk
+This is my personal bag of scripts and sample code.
+All of this is intended, for the most part, for my own use.
+However, in some ocassions, only some, and just for some of the code, thinks may actually be useful for others as well.
+If you got here is probably because you asked for some code.
+Well, use it at your own risk.
+Completely unsupported stuff.